Where We Work

 Many communities in Sudan experience sub-standard water quality and insufficient quantity—17.3 million people lack access to basic drinking water, while about 24 million lack access to proper sanitation facilities.
 Influxes of refugees and internally displaced persons (IDPs) frequently strain host communities and camp water-collection and sanitation systems.
 By expanding access to clean water, creating proper waste-disposal systems and providing safe sanitation facilities, we restore and protect healthy living conditions.

-• chlorination, rehabilitation and maintenance of water points;
+• chlorinating, rehabilitating and maintaining water points;

 Mental Health and Psychosocial Support

-International Medical Corps provides MHPSS services through an integrated approach, ensuring accessibility, non-stigmatization and cultural acceptability.
-Our MHPSS program aims to improve mental health, enhance resilience and well-being, build social support networks and empower affected populations, including children and youth.
-Our MHPSS services include psychological support, mental health case management, psychological first aid (PFA) and group psychosocial support (PSS), including the WHO’s Self-Help Plus (SH+) intervention.
+Our MHPSS programme aims to improve mental health, enhance resilience and well-being, build social support networks and empower affected populations, including children and youth.
+Our MHPSS services include psychological support, mental health case management, psychological first aid (PFA) and group psychosocial support (PSS).
 Community-based PSS activities include community outreach, mental health awareness and psychoeducation.
 International Medical Corps also provides training for key stakeholders, including general health providers, MHPSS staff, community leaders, local partners and staff from other humanitarian agencies.
 Training topics include the WHO’s mhGAP Humanitarian Intervention Guide (mhGAP-HIG), SH+, PFA, basic concepts of MHPSS, and detection and safe referrals of mental health cases.
 International Medical Corps also actively contributes to the establishment and strengthening of MHPSS coordination mechanisms, including the Sudan National and Sub-Regional MHPSS Technical Working Groups.
+In 2024, we provided mental health consultations to 6,984 people, and 13,700 people participated in psychosocial support activities.

 Capacity Building

-Since arriving in Sudan in 2004, we have trained thousands of local and national medical personnel, including traditional birth attendants and community leaders.
-In 2023, we trained 928 people, providing them with skills that include:
+Overall, the health system’s limited capacity and response mechanisms have severely weakened the ability to provide adequate healthcare.
+Since arriving in Sudan in 2004, we have trained thousands of local and national medical personnel, including traditional birth attendants and community leaders, in collaboration with the MoH.
+In 2024, we trained 2,718 people on different topics, including:

 • emergency obstetric and newborn care;

-• rationed use of essential drugs;
+• rational use of essential drugs;

-• identification and management of common childhood illnesses;
+• integrated management of common childhood illnesses;

-• outbreak preparedness and response-management care;
+• outbreak preparedness and response;

 • infection prevention and control; and